Content Marketing: A Simple Guide for 2021

 Time-bound goals have a date of initiation and date of completion attached to it.
 These goals are time-sensitive which means they’re of utmost urgency.
 For instance, you plan on purchasing tickets to an online conference.
 You need to set a date for when you want to purchase this while also considering refunds should you find a need to return this.

 This concludes the section about the SMART framework.
-I’ll now be talking about some factors that should consider creating your content marketing strategy.
+I’ll now be talking about some factors that should consider when creating your content marketing strategy.
 The SMART framework helps you understand goals and validate them.
-Key Performance Indicators (KPIs) greatly aid in seeing the progress individuals and teams
+Key Performance Indicators (KPIs) greatly aid in seeing the progress of individuals and teams

 Key Performance Indicators

 You should consider keeping your KPIs transparent and visiting them weekly to know about any deviations from the target.
 If you wish to truly bear fruit from KPIs. you’ll need to keep communication with your team members clear and effective.